AiFxApp/tall-stack-v1.0.0-darkmode/README.md

 <br>
 <hr>

-# Addtions to the build
+# Additions to the build

 -   Auth: login/register
 -   <a href="https://github.com/barryvdh/laravel-debugbar"> Debug Bar by Barryvdh </a>